Mirgadir/Project1/README.md

 * Importing and merging relevant data files. - Andrew/Miri
 * Create data frame of top 8 teams and their respective win/loss scores and ratio. -Miri
 * Calculate the number of win count by home team and visitors team and represent them in a pie chart. - Andrew
-* Make a bar graph with wins in green and losses in red. - Mir
+* Make a bar graph with wins in green and losses in red. - Miri
 * Use Google API to match venue location and extract their latitude and longitude.
 Map game location on Google Maps.- Max
 * Extract player points and average their data in new data frame.
 Sum all the teams player data and match them to their respective team.
 (Use columns MIN, FG_PCT, PTS from games_details.csv) - Umar
 * Heat map indicators of teams with more wins. - Max/Kirsten